 - PPM (parts per million) measurements of a defect or complaint from a product provided to a customer

-Data management systems which are set up to capture, record and analyze a product or service’s performance can give a number of direct benefits.
+Data management systems that are set up to capture, record and analyze a product or service’s performance can give a number of direct benefits.
 Trends can be identified more quickly, control limits set to alarm at specific trigger levels and customer satisfaction, or complaints reported and assessed more quickly.

 Effective lessons learned from previous projects can be captured and placed into categories so that future projects may learn from both the successes and the challenges of previously completed work.